Confluent Q2 2025 Earnings Call Transcript

 Shane Xie

-Welcome to the Confluence Second Quarter twenty twenty five Earnings Conference Call.
-I'm Shane Zee from Investor Relations, and I'm joined by Jay Kreps, Co Founder and CEO and Rohan Sivaram, CFO.
-During today's call, management will make forward looking statements regarding our business, operations, market and product positioning, growth strategies, financial performance and future prospects, including statements regarding our financial guidance for the 2025 and fiscal year twenty twenty five.
-These forward looking statements are subject to risks and uncertainties, which could cause actual results to differ materially from those anticipated by these statements.
-Further information on risk factors that could cause actual results to differ is included in our most recent Form 10 Q filed with the SEC.
+Welcome to the Confluent Second Quarter 2025 earnings Conference Call.
+I am Shane Xie from Investor Relations and I'm joined by Jay Kreps, Co-Founder and CEO, and Rohan Sivaram, CFO.
+During today's call, management will make forward-looking statements regarding our business operations, market and product positioning, growth strategies, financial performance, and future prospects, including statements regarding our financial guidance for the fiscal Third Quarter of 2025 and fiscal year 2025.
+These forward-looking statements are subject to risks and uncertainties which could cause actual results to differ materially from those anticipated by these statements.
+Further information on risk factors that could cause actual results to differ is included in our most recent Form 10-Q filed with the SEC.
+We assume no obligation to update these statements after today's call except as required by law.

 Shane Xie